zipmark/rspec_api_documentation/README.md

 ## Gotchas

 - rspec_api_documentation relies on a variable `client` to be the test client.
-Make sure you don't redefine this variable.
+If you define your own `client` please configure rspec_api_documentation to use another one, see Configuration above.
 - We make heavy use of RSpec metadata, you can actually use the entire gem without the DSL if you hand write the metadata.